 Ah, sleep regressions!
 Dreaded and feared by parents of children under two-and-a-half all around the world, and rightfully so.
 Nothing is worse than when our at least decent little sleeper starts napping poorly—and even more of a nightmare when the missed or shorter naps start wreaking havoc on nighttime sleep!

-Sleep regressions usually take place around the time your baby is embarking upon an exciting new gross motor development skill.
-Here is what to do to not only survive, but thrive, during sleep regressions while protecting your child’s sleep:
+Sleep regressions usually occur around the time your baby is embarking upon an exciting new gross motor development skill.
+Here is what to do to not only survive but thrive during sleep regressions while protecting your child’s sleep:

-When we wear them out with these things during their wakefulness periods during the day, they will be more satisfied and apt to yield to their naps, rather than lie in their cribs crying, or wanting to practice their new skills in their crib, causing them to miss or resist naps.
-It’s the equivalent to having an itch you can’t scratch.
+When we wear them out with these things during their wakefulness periods during the day, they will be more satisfied and ready for their naps, rather than lie in their cribs crying or wanting to practice their new skills in their crib, causing them to miss or resist naps.
+It’s the equivalent of having an itch you can’t scratch.

-Cap the morning nap after just one sleep cycle (50 minutes for kiddos under 3, once they fall asleep), rather than letting this be your longer nap.
+Cap the morning nap after just one sleep cycle (50 minutes for kiddos under 3, once they fall asleep), rather than letting this be your long nap.

-This should allow for just a little more sleep pressure to build up on the brain, helping them yield easier to their afternoon nap, which is usually the one that suffers most when sleep regressions are afoot.
-Let’s not forget, the quality of night sleep is based off of the quality of the afternoon nap, so we must be careful to protect this nap the most!
+This should allow for just a little more sleep pressure to build up on the brain, helping them be ready for their afternoon nap, which is usually the one that suffers most when sleep regressions occur.
+Let’s not forget, the quality of night sleep is based on the quality of the afternoon nap, so we must be careful to protect this nap the most!

-If you focus on healthy sleep hygiene over sleep behaviors, you won’t find yourself getting caught up in poor reactive habits surrounding sleep, and you’ll be able to help your little one ride out this 2-4 week regression storm like a boss!
+If you focus on healthy sleep hygiene instead of sleep behaviors, you won’t find yourself getting caught up in poor reactive habits surrounding sleep, and you’ll be able to help your little one ride out this 2-4 week regression storm like a boss!